 Characteristics.
 A residential building that may be attached or semi attached, consisting of split-level dwelling units, each dwelling unit typically owned by separate ownership.
 For regulatory purposes, the term is not to be construed as including mobile homes, recreational vehicles, travel trailers, housing mounted on motor vehicles, tents, houseboats, or other forms of temporary or portable housing.
+Camping in a tent is allowed in any residential zoning district for a maximum of fourteen (14) days out of the year.
+An approved sanitary facility must be available at all times.

-- 2. Accessory Uses.
+- Accessory Uses.
 Accessory uses commonly found are recreational facilities, parking of motor vehicles for the occupants, piers and docks, and accessory structures such as a garage or shed. - 3.
 Examples.
 Examples include townhomes or villas. - 5.
-Use Standards. - Single-Family attached buildings shall be limited to six (6) dwelling units. - b.
+Use Standards. - a.
+Single-Family attached buildings shall be limited to six (6) dwelling units. - b.
 All accessory and uses shall be clearly incidental to permitted principal use.
-All accessory buildings and pools shall be located in a side or rear yard. - c.
-No commercial vehicles or food trucks shall be parked or stored. - d.
-No exterior storage of building material on residential property. - e.
-No commercial activity in a residential district.
+All accessory buildings and pools shall be located in a side or rear yard.

+b.c.
+No commercial vehicles shall be parked or stored.